 This fall, Build Institute is proud to introduce to you a carefully curated box of exciting goodies from Detroit-based small businesses.
 Shipped directly to your door in time for your holiday gatherings, our Build Box features a wonderful selection of products from our graduates.
-The Box is perfect gift for friends, family or clients and supports local entrepreneurs and Detroit’s economy.
+The makes a perfect gift for friends, family or clients and supports local entrepreneurs and Detroit’s economy.
 Numbers are limited so order a box or two for yourself and a friend today!

-Included in box: two food items, two beauty items, one paper good, one fragrance flight, and one accessory.
+Included in each box: two food items, two beauty items, one paper good, one fragrance flight, and one accessory.

 Look for announcements on Build’s Facebook page to find out what businesses are included!